18F/formsgov-demo/README.md

 # README.md
 ## Forms as a Service

-This is the main repository for Forms as a Service (FaaS) software development work.
+This is the main repository for the FormService / Forms as a Service (FaaS) microservice.
+There is a companion repository containing tools.

 ## Repository Structure

-The FaaS GitHub Repository is structured with the following folders:
+The FaaS GitHub Repository contains the FaaS microservice including the react renderer.
-* tools
-* other folders go here

 ## Development